Table of Contents Hide

 If you sit in one place for such a long time, you tend to get hungry and the excitement of the episode may make you hungrier.
 Sometimes, you may feel some parts of the series are boring and may munch on some chips because of boredom.
 Of course, sitting for 36 hours straight is not convenient, so may you want to lie down and continue watching.
 What you get in the end is the term ‘couch-potato’ and the ailment ‘obesity’.

-One of the clearest bad effects of binge watching is weight gain.
+One of the clearest bad effects of binge-watching is weight gain.
 It significantly decreases your physical activity.
-Obesity further causes diseases like high blood pressure, diabetes and breathing problems.
-Heart diseases and type-2 diabetes, in turn, increases the chances of premature death.
+Obesity further causes diseases like high blood pressure, diabetes, and breathing problems.
+Heart diseases and type-2 diabetes, in turn, increase the chances of premature death.

 Our parents have always warned us to limit our screen time.
 Their concerns were mostly related to its effects on our eyes.
 It is among the most obvious ill effects of television.
 If you continue to stare at something for an extended period, you are prone to experience eyestrain.
 Binge-watching leads to poor eyesight.
 It will also cause you added stress and fatigue.

 Also, read about 13 Healthy Eyesight Tips